Assume-Guarantee Abstraction Refinement in SpaceEx

 Assume-guarantee reasoning is a well-known methodology for the verification of large systems.
 The idea behind is to decompose the verification of a system into the verification of its components, which are smaller and therefore easier to verify.
 The most challenging part of applying assume-guarantee reasoning is coming up with appropriate assumptions to use in the application of abstraction-refinement techniques for automating the generation of assumptions for the verification of transition systems.

-|| H_2 consisting of two components H_1 (plant) and H_2 (controller).
-We check whether the composed system satisfies a given property P. In scope of our compositional reasoning framework, we first abstract the controller H_2 by its over-approximation H_2^#.
-If the property is not violated in the composition of H_1 and H_2^#, then we can immediately conclude that also the original system is safe.
+In this paper, we focus on the automated generation of assumptions in the context of hybrid systems.
+We use abstraction-refinement techniques to iteratively build the assumptions needed to perform assume-guarantee reasoning.
+Let us consider a system consisting of two components (plant) and (controller).
+We check whether the composed system satisfies a given property .
+In scope of our compositional reasoning framework, we first abstract the controller by its over-approximation .
+If the property is not violated in the composition of and , then we can immediately conclude that also the original system is safe.
 Otherwise, we obtain a counterexample leading to an abstract error state.
 Our algorithm proceeds with the analysis of the found counterexample.
-If it is spurious, the abstraction H_2^# is refined to eliminate it.
-If the counterexample is genuine, then the parallel composition H_1
+If it is spurious, the abstraction is refined to eliminate it.
+If the counterexample is genuine, then the parallel composition violates .

 We present a framework which can efficiently handle the class of affine hybrid systems.
 Due to the mixed discrete-continuous nature of hybrid systems, we need to pay special attention on the abstraction of continuous dynamics.
 We illustrate the idea of our compositional analysis on a toy example.
-Fig. 1 shows a simple hybrid automaton consisting of the plant H_1 and controller H_2.
+Fig. 1 shows a simple hybrid automaton consisting of the plant and controller .

 Fig. 1: A motivating example - unmerged.